Govind-techie/LeetCode/README.md

   *Compute the diameter (longest path between any two nodes) of a binary tree.
 Solved using postorder DFS traversal in **O(n)** time.*

 - **Problem 100: Same Tree**
-  *Determine whether two binary trees are the same.
-Solved using a recursive approach by comparing nodes one by one.
-Time complexity is **O(n)**.*
+  *Given two binary trees, check whether they are the same tree.
+Two trees are the same if they are structurally identical and the nodes have the same value.
+Solved using recursion in **O(n)** time.*

 - **Problem 572: Subtree of Another Tree**
   *Check whether one binary tree is a subtree of another.
-Solved using recursion by checking each node in the larger tree as a potential root of the subtree.
+Solved using recursion and the helper function to check tree equality.
 Time complexity is **O(m * n)** in the worst case.*

 ---